A web browser that actually respects you. Built-in security. Zero telemetry. No compromises.

 Injects and enforces strict CSP headers on pages.
 Blocks inline script execution on pages without their own CSP.
 Violations are logged internally and never reported to external servers.

 When you close scowser, it's like you were never there.
 Cookies, browsing history, cached files — all gone.
 Every launch is a clean slate.
-You can optionally save a session if you want to pick up where you left off.
+Right-click any tab and choose "Save Session" to persist cookies, cache, and local storage for that tab across restarts.

 Uses an off-the-record QWebEngineProfile with zero disk persistence by default.
 No cookies, cache, or history survive a session.
-Optional session persistence is explicitly opt-in per session.
+Per-tab session persistence is opt-in via tab context menu — saved tabs switch to a named persistent QWebEngineProfile and are restored on next launch from ~/.config/scowser/sessions.json.

 Every line of code is public.
 You don't have to trust our word — you can read the source, audit it, build it yourself, or contribute to it.
 Security through transparency, not obscurity.